-Students in Third Grade through Eighth Grade take the CTP-V Standardized Test, colloquially known as the ERB, which measures reading comprehension and mathematical achievement.
+Students in Fourth Grade through Eighth Grade take the CTP-V Standardized Test, colloquially known as the ERB, which measures reading comprehension and mathematical achievement.
 Results from standardized testing yield several important pieces of information for families and the school.
+In addition, to the CTP-V, students in grades four through seven will also take the STAR Standardized test to provide an additional set of data about student progress and Westerly's curricular program.
 The best information from standardized testing comes from a longitudinal analysis and not a single year.
 The school conducts longitudinal analysis of the scores across the entire school and by each grade level.
 This analysis leads to programmatic change at specific grades, and at the school wide level.
 The school also uses the information to assist in evaluating individual student strengths and weaknesses.
 The test measures both aptitude and achievement and is normed against national and independent school populations.
 Test results are mailed to families in summer.